ardaboyroo/InformaticaPyGame/README.md

 # InformaticaPyGame
-A game PyGame school project created by @ardaboyroo and @Ky3a
+A PyGame school project created by @ardaboyroo and @Ky3a

 ---